20 December 2019

 By Stephen Wiblin, Head of Clinical and Strategy & Development

 A restraint free approach, requires that the use of any restraint must always be the last resort after exhausting all reasonable alternative management options.
-Stopping a resident without their consent from doing what they appear to want to do, or are doing, is restraint.
-Restraint is any aversive practice, device or action that interferes with any person’s ability to make a decision or which restricts their free movement.
+Stopping a resident without their consent from doing what they appear to want to do, or are doing, is considered restraint.
+This is any aversive practice, device or action that interferes with any person’s ability to make a decision or which restricts their free movement.

 Perimeter restraints include: